NamBobby/ProjectIU/README.md

 BDA: Big Data Analytics

 Project required training a machine learning model to classify user emotion and intent from chatbot prompts.
-Visualized results using ReactJS, Node.js, and Flask..
+Visualized results using ReactJS, Node.js, and Flask.

 Topic: AI-powered chatbots for customer service analytics